 Minor and Cluster Requirements

-The Department of Philosophy offers four minors (one general philosophy minor and three specialty minors) and seven clusters in philosophy.
+The Department of Philosophy offers four minors (one general philosophy minor and three specialty minors) and six clusters in philosophy.

 Philosophy Minor (PH)